Seancheey/psu-cse-login/README.md

 Functions
 ---

+Quick login to Penn State cse Linux lab

-1. one-command-quick-login with one tap of DUO push
+1. one-command login with one tap of DUO push
-2. eliminate 'delete' button malfunctioning in vim
+2. eliminate 'delete' key malfunctioning in vim
-3. eliminate need to type in password every time
+3. eliminate needs to type password every time

 Prerequisite
 ---
-Any Unix machine
+* Any Linux/MacOS machine
+* A configured DUO Mobile app installed on your phone
+* Cisco AnyConnect if you are using it outside Penn State

 Dependencies
 ---